bennyocean/Covid_Hospitalization_Classification/README.md

 | Specificity/TNR        | 50%                 | 47%                |
 | Precision              | 62%                 | 62%                |
 | F1 Score               | 67%                 | 68%                |
+-->

+Readme in progress. -> All files are uploaded.